SafetyCulture/safetyculture-sdk-python/README.md

 ### Naming the exported files

-Note that the Audit Title field has been deprecated by SafetyCulture in favour of the Audit Title Rule.
-However, setting Audit Title as the export filename will still work for audits using the new Audit Title Rule functionality.
+Note that when automatic Audit Title rules are set on the template, the Audit will not contain an Audit Title field by default.
+Regardless, the export filename setting will still work as expected using the automatically generated Audit name.

 When configuring a custom filename convention in export settings (in `config.yaml`) you can provide an audit item ID from the ones below to cause all exported audit reports be named after the response of that particular item in the audit.